How are the courses delivered?

 ● Applicants with a prior master’s degree or PhD in the sciences or social sciences may request an exemption of the GRE requirement.

-● Applicants who have passed all 3 steps of the U.S. Medical Licensing Exam (USMLE) may request an exemption of the GRE requirement.
+● Applicants who have passed at least step 1 and step 2 (both parts) of the U.S. Medical Licensing Exam (USMLE) may request an exemption of the GRE requirement.

 Is it possible to transfer any credits toward the MPH?